SolveH/deep-learning-intro-in-VR/README.md

 # Screenshots
 ![Screenshot of neural network notation task and gradient descent visualization](https://github.com/SolveH/master-thesis-unity/blob/master/Assets/Resources/NNnotation_gradient_descent_screenshot.png)
+The image to the left shows one of the tasks where the user learns neural network notation by placing neurons in a neural network.
+The image to the right shows the visualization of gradient descent.

 # Technology
 The technologies listed below were used for developing the application for the Oculus Quest.
 I used inspiration from the [Design, Develop, and Deploy for VR](https://learn.unity.com/course/oculus-vr "Design, Develop, and Deploy for VR") Unity Learn course by Oculus for setting up the fundamentals of the project.